 A visa and/or a work permit must be applied for before the individual enters Romania, depending on the nationality of the individual.
 The type of visa required will depend on the purpose of the individual’s date of entry into Romania.
 There are various exceptions to the rule.
 European Union (EU) nationals are not required to obtain visas or work permits in order to live and/or work in Romania.

-Starting with 1st of February 2014 the holders of a valid Schengen visa can enter in Romania and stay up to 90 days within 6-month period however the stay must not exceed the validity of the visa, provided that the Schengen visa is issued for at least 2 entries.
-This category of foreigners can enter in Romania as long as they have the right to re-enter in Schengen area (i.e. they did not use all entries conferred by visa)
+Starting 1 February 2014, the holders of a valid Schengen visa can enter in Romania and stay up to 90 days within 6-month period however the stay must not exceed the validity of the visa, provided that the Schengen visa is issued for at least 2 entries.
+This category of foreigners can enter in Romania as long as they have the right to re-enter in Schengen area (i.e. they did not use all entries conferred by visa).